 - Gentle Touch

-Using a gentle touch to loosen a stuck filter is strongly recommended because I have seen 100% success rate with many filters.
+Using a gentle touch to loosen a stuck filter is strongly recommended because I have seen a 100% success rate with many filters.

 - Filter Wrench

-A Filter wrench can save your day if your filters are stuck on the lens.
-Step up rings are a great solution if your lenses are different sizes.
-Hint buy the filter for your biggest lens and use step-up rings for the smaller lenses.
+A filter wrench can save your day if your filters are stuck on the lens.
+Step-up rings are a great solution if your lenses are different sizes.
+Hint: buy the filter for your biggest lens and use step-up rings for the smaller lenses.

 Graduated Filters

-A graduated neutral density filter is dark at the top, light at the bottom.
+A graduated neutral density filter is dark at the top and light at the bottom.
 You can get circular Grad filters, but you need to be able to adjust them vertically to suit your composition.
 So they are normally large rectangles of glass (although they are called ‘Square’) and come in a set of different strengths.

 None of my photos on Iceland Aurora were taken with a graduated filter because the Magic Cloth Technique had the same effect.
-Also I couldn’t afford a set of Lee Filters.
+Also, I couldn’t afford a set of Lee Filters.

 Graduated filters come in different strengths measured in stops.
-So a 2 stop grad will be like a 2 stop ND at the top and clear at the bottom.
+So a 2-stop grad will be like a 2-stop ND at the top and clear at the bottom.
 There is a soft grad and a hard grad.
 The hard grad is suitable for sunrise over the horizon type photos.
 The soft grad is sometimes better when the horizon is broken or not visible.
 Some filter brands make a Reverse Grad which gets slightly lighter a the very top of the glass.

 Pros

 A full set of Graduated Filters will give you total exposure control over your landscape photography.
-You will produce better quality photos with a set of grads and nice light.
+You will produce better-quality photos with a set of grads and nice light.

 Cons.